 When your body has high levels of estrogen or testosterone, they are not correctly balanced.
-The most common symptoms are:
+Even more, the most common symptoms are:

-- Breast swelling and soreness.
-Growth of cysts in the breasts.
+- The growth of cysts in the breasts

-- Increased premenstrual symptoms and decrease in sexual desire.
+- Increased premenstrual symptoms and also a decrease in sexual desire

 Effects of High Estrogen Levels in Men

-- Erectile dysfunction: The balance between testosterone and estrogen is important for sexual development in both men and women.
+The balance between testosterone and estrogen is important for sexual development in both men and women.
 Sexual functions may be impacted when there is an imbalance.
-When men have high levels of estrogen, it is difficult to maintain an erection.
+For example, when men have high levels of estrogen, it is difficult to maintain an erection.

 How Are High Levels of Estrogen Diagnosed?

 Your doctor will likely require a blood sample to verify the estrogen levels in your body.
-This is the surest way to know if your estrogen levels are high, low or have a healthy balance.
+Certainly, this is the surest way to know if your estrogen levels are high, low or have a healthy balance.

 Avoid Increasing Estrogen Levels